jsommers/cbook/basictypes.rst

 Arithmetic operations
 ---------------------

 C includes the usual binary and unary arithmetic operators.
-It is good practice to use parentheses if there is every any question or ambiguity surrounding order of operations.
+It is good practice to use parentheses if there is ever any question or ambiguity surrounding order of operations.
 The compiler will optimize the expression anyway, so as a programmer you should always strive for *maximum readability* rather than some perceived notion of what is efficient or not.
 The operators are sensitive to the type of the operands.
 So division (``/``) with two integer arguments will do integer division.
 If either argument is a float, it does floating point division.
 So (``6/4``) evaluates to 1 while (``6/4.0``) evaluates to 1.5 --- the 6 is promoted to 6.0 before the division.

 ========= ===============
 Operator  Meaning